 After unsuccessfully wrestling a steel gate, we sniffed out the elevators and somehow managed to squeeze the bikes inside.
-We soon found ourselves on the concrete plateau just in time to enjoy an iconic Melbourne sunrise: an overcast sky with not a sunray in sight.
-Standing beneath the Observation Wheel in heart of the Docklands, the towering urban sprawl ahead of us kicked up an alluring aroma; the familiar, soul-warming odour of adventure.
+We soon found ourselves on the concrete plateau of the roof just in time to enjoy an iconic Melbourne sunrise: an overcast sky with not a sunray in sight.
+Standing beneath the Observation Wheel in the heart of the Docklands, the towering urban sprawl ahead of us kicked up an alluring aroma; the familiar, soul-warming odour of adventure.

 Coming back into the CBD, it suddenly felt very New York-esque: honking yellow cabs, flashing traffic lights, scurrying pedestrians.
 Organised urban chaos.

 Struck with the hunger of a hostage, it was time for an iconic Melbourne feast.
 As we searched for a suitable eatery we noticed the first of many obscenely long queues – at least one hundred people lining up for a croissant at one place!
 I can only hope the heavenly pastries came with a side order of diamonds.

 Grub Food Van is about as eclectic as breakfast places go – it’s a 1965 Airstream van plonked in the middle of Fitzroy alongside a graffiti emblazoned wall.
 We filled our bellies with some of the finest food and coffee known to humanity and felt our energy levels restore.
 Our adventure continued..